 Pollution is clearly not a new phenomenon, and is largely controllable and often avoidable.
 Many stories exist of countries, cities, and businesses that have addressed serious air, soil, freshwater and marine pollution issues.
-Adequate knowledge and technological solutions exist to both treat, control and avoid pollution.
+Adequate knowledge and alternative production and consumption models, as well as technological solutions exist to both treat, control and avoid pollution.
 Encouragingly, more and more governments, industries and citizens are moving towards a sustainable materials and circular economy, with greater resource efficiency, sustainable chemistry and clean technologies, as part of a transition towards a green economy.
 Differences in capacity and development to tackle pollution adequately worldwide, however, are still huge.
 As the number of success stories of preventing, reducing and better managing pollution increase, identifying systemic approaches, steps and interventions to transition towards a pollution-free planet is achievable.